 If you have ever been to an orientation or conference, then you are probably accustomed to having to wear a name tag.
 But, just wearing a name tag means awkward moments of talking to someone, and at the same time, trying to get a good look at their written name.
 And if someone like me writes their name sloppily, well, good luck with that!

 Name tag games are what happens when you combine name tags with icebreaker games.
-If that’s what you are looking for–and he wouldn’t be?–then check out these name tag games.
+If that’s what you are looking for–and who wouldn’t be?–then check out these name tag games.

 Put a Little Something Extra on Your Name Tag